Eligibility Specialist Typical Duties

 - Providing information and making routine referrals to resources available through the County and within the community for clients desiring or needing services.
 In some cases, Eligibility Specialists also refer clients to and communicate with Social Workers and other staff to coordinate family services.

 - Keeping up to date on changes in rules, laws, procedures, etc. that affect processing timelines.

-To view the full class specifications for the Eligibility Worker, please click here.
+To view the full class specifications for the Eligibility Specialist, please click here.